Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-sasl-ssl-protocol.md

-# Connect to Apache Kafka cluster using SASL protocol
+# Connect to Apache Kafka® cluster using SASL protocol

 This section provides information on connecting Klaw to an Apache Kafka cluster using SSL protocol.